davidwt5/seismatest/readme.md

 ### Features
 1. REST API written with Spring Boot
-2. Uses GitHub Actions to automate Unit tests, End-to-End tests using Nodejs and Jest, building a Docker image, and pushing to ECR upon a commit on the Main branch.
+2. Uses GitHub Actions to automate Unit tests, End-to-End tests using Nodejs and Jest, building a Docker image, and pushing to image to ECR, and rerunning ECS service to redeploy the image.
-3. Image deployed on ECS at the endpoint specified above
+    - All these are triggered upon a commit to the Main branch.
+3. Has a public endpoint at port 8080 accessible from any IP address.

 ### Assumptions